One Of the Nation’s Leading Major Research Universities

 Today, Georgia State is one of the nation’s premier urban public research universities, solving global challenges in human health.
 Researchers at Georgia State utilize the university’s state-of-the art facilities and work across the disciplines to address critical quality of life issues, such as cancer, obesity, inflammation, vaccines, child and adult literacy, and public health issues related to smoking, among others.

-Georgia State made it a priority to encourage its researchers to pursue more funding for their scientific research endeavors and has significantly increased its research award funding over the past several years.
-Annual research awards of just over $147 million were received in fiscal year 2017, marking the sixth year in a row the university has set a research funding record.
+Georgia State has also significantly increased its research award funding over the past several years.
+Annual research awards of $122.7 million were received in fiscal year 2018, the fourth year in a row the university has earned more than $100 million in external investment.